 By the 19th century a malaria epidemic rapidly spread through colonies on the Asian and African continents; the demand for quinquina grew in tropical climates where there was European presence.
-Europeans were unsatisfied with indigenous growers' harvesting methods,3 unbeknownst to them that the practice was sustainable (Brockway, 1979).
+Europeans were unsatisfied with indigenous growers' harvesting methods, unbeknownst to them that the practice was sustainable (Brockway, 1979).
+British and Dutch botanists under the command of their governments smuggled seeds out of South America to grow on their own plantations which led to the native economy losing their industries of quinine production to the transfer to Asia (Ibid., 1979).